-Three West Virginia University graduate students have been named to the second class of Ruby Scholars – graduate fellowship awards designed to assist talented graduate students pursuing degrees in predominantly energy-related or science and engineering disciplines.
+Three West Virginia University graduate students have been named to the third class of Ruby Scholars – graduate fellowship awards designed to assist talented graduate students pursuing careers in predominantly energy-related or science and engineering disciplines.

-In addition to graduate and tuition fee waivers, Brandon Kelly of Wheeling, Justin Mathias of Wardensville and Mitchell McAdoo of Morgantown will each receive a $30,000 stipend and a $2,000 travel grant for professional development opportunities as part of the 2013-2014 Ruby Scholars Graduate Fellowship Program, established two years ago with a $5 million gift from the Hazel Ruby McQuain Charitable Trust and matched by the West Virginia Research Trust Fund, bringing the total value of the fellowship program to $10 million.
+In addition to graduate and tuition fee waivers, Jessica Allen, Matthew Boots and Alice Millikin will each receive a $30,000 stipend, a $2,000 travel grant for professional development opportunities and graduate and tuition fee waivers as part of the Ruby Scholars Graduate Fellowship Program, established three years ago with a $5 million gift from the Hazel Ruby McQuain Charitable Trust and was matched by the West Virginia Research Trust Fund, bringing the total value of the fellowship program to $10 million.

 The program requires that the student must be pursuing a graduate degree in a field that focuses on research in energy and environmental sciences; nanotechnology and material science; biological, biotechnical and biomedical sciences; or biometrics, security, sensing, forensic sciences and related identification technologies.

 Allen is the first Ruby Fellow who will be conducting graduate research in the WVU School of Medicine.

 At a young age, Allen lost her father to pancreatic cancer.
 But this difficult challenge created groundwork for a strong, persevering personality.
 Overcoming this tragedy generated an increased interest in pursuing a career in the field of science, she said.

 “I was born and raised in southern West Virginia, and the people of this state are not just fellow citizens – they are also my family,” said Allen.